thomasyao15/CFD/PRD.md

 - No functional limitations on conversation topics

 #### 3.1.2 Request Routing Mode
-- Agent detects when user mentions a problem (without identifying specific team yet)
+- Agent detects when user is exploring a problem or expressing intent to submit a request
-- Gently prompts user: "This could be a potential request that we could route to a team.
-To better understand your problem, I need to ask you a few questions.
-Are you okay with that?"
+- When confidence is high enough that user wants to create a request, automatically transitions to requirements elicitation mode
+- Transition is seamless - agent begins gathering information naturally without explicit permission prompt
 - User maintains full control to:
-  - Agree and proceed with requirements elicitation
-  - Decline and return to general chatbot mode
-  - Change topics
+  - Change topics or exit elicitation flow at any time
+  - Ask side questions during elicitation
+  - Indicate they're no longer interested in submitting a request
 - **Team identification happens after requirements are collected, not before**

+**Confidence Signals for Automatic Transition:**
+- User explicitly says "I need to submit a request" or "I want to create a ticket"
+- User describes a problem in depth with multiple details
+- User asks "which team handles X?" or "who do I contact about Y?"
+- Conversational context suggests intent to take action, not just casual discussion

 ### 3.2 Requirements Elicitation Flow